 With CloudTalk, which is a piece of call center software, If one agent doesn’t know the answer to a question then they can use the Warm Transfer feature to quickly switch the call to someone who does.
 However, when these agents are not in one office, it may not actually be known whether another agent can answer a call or knows the answer to the question.
 This is where the Status of Agents comes in handy, providing clear information about whether a given agent is occupied or can answer calls.

 And remember that providing your employees with tools is not everything.
 You also need to teach them how to use the tools properly for smooth cooperation.
+Each month, you can use a call center audit template to see if employees understand the customer’s concerns and provide the best solution, which means they understand the tools you teach them correctly.

 2. Define your expectations and goals